tomas-ravalli/product-analytics-framework/README.md

 ## Layer 2: Inference

-This is the analytical core where hypotheses are rigorously tested against data.
-The goal is to generate validated insights by separating statistically significant findings from random noise.
-This is where we put our theories to the test with data.
-We run analyses and experiments to get proven facts that we can confidently act on.
-This layer involves applying the appropriate statistical methods to test hypotheses.
-The choice of method depends on the type of insight required.
 This is the analytical core where hypotheses generated in the Theory Layer are rigorously tested against data.
 The primary goal is to generate validated insights by separating statistically significant findings from random noise.
 This layer applies the appropriate statistical methods to test hypotheses and generate one of four types of insights: Observational, Comparative, Causal, or Predictive.

 <p align="center">